endoflife-date/endoflife.date/CONTRIBUTING.md

   # Link to package on NPM
   - npm: https://www.npmjs.com/package/abc

+  # Use this if the product has a custom script updating releases
+  # in release-data repository
+  - custom: true

 # A list of releases, supported or not
 # Newer releases go on top of the list, in order